cheqd/product-docs/guides/anoncreds/revocation-status-list.md

 }
 ```

-Therefore, for each new Revocation Status List entry, the the `revocRegDefId` remains the same - the only value that changes is the `currentAccumulator,` the `revocationList` and the `timestamp` reflecting the delta between the previous and most recent Revocation Registry Entries.
+Therefore, for each new Revocation Status List, the the `revocRegDefId` remains the same - the only value that changes is the `currentAccumulator,` the `revocationList` and the `timestamp` reflecting the delta between the previous and most recent Status Lists.

 </details>